SyedAzizEnam/geoservice_api/README.md

 # Geoservices API

-Here is an service that can can resolve the lat, lng coordinates for an address by using third party geocoding services.
+Here is a service that can can resolve the lat, lng coordinates for an address by using third party geocoding services.

 # Start up service